spectrocloud/librarium/content/docs/02.5-architecture/03-orchestration-spectrocloud.md

 6. The Palette agent will install all the additional add-ons as specified by the cluster's cluster profile (e.g: logging, monitoring, security).

 <InfoBox>
-    We do not hardcode credentials.
-Palette useses the <strong>cloud-init</strong> process to inject the user-defined SSH keys into the clusters.
+    We do not hard code credentials.
+Palette uses the <strong>cloud-init</strong> process to inject the user-defined SSH keys into the clusters.
     Login using the command:
         <code>ssh -i sshKeyHere spectro@host</code>